-Why Rick Scott’s trip to New Hampshire really was really more about 2022 than 2024
+Why Rick Scott’s trip to New Hampshire was really more about 2022 than 2024

 CLICK HERE TO GET THE FOX NEWS APP

-The two day gathering – Pence’s first since the end of the Trump administration – also included speakers such as House GOP Leader Kevin McCarthy and Republican Governors Association chair Gov. Doug Ducey of Arizona.
+The two day gathering – Pence’s first since the end of the Trump administration – also included speakers such as House Minority Leader Kevin McCarthy, R-Calif., and Republican Governors Association chair Gov. Doug Ducey of Arizona.

 News of the invitation-only retreat was first reported by Politico and confirmed by Fox News.